 “Love means you never have to say you’re sorry.”

-Love means you say you’re sorry and you mean it.
+Well… it doesn’t work that way, because love means you say you’re sorry and you mean it.
 Sincerely.

 I remember asking my husband one time (he hates these discussions…) if he would tell me what disappointed him about me.
 Just in general.

 So I told him what I thought were the probable suspects – things I knew were not his favorite aspects of my personality.
 He smiled, ”Well, now that you mention it…”.
 Those disappointments are tolerated in a good, healthy marriage, on both sides of the aisle.

 And yet, a good apology is one of the most simple things you can do to help your relationship.
 And even more than that, can help you grow your own sense of integrity.
 Here are three ideas for you to consider.

 1) Saying you’re sorry means that you recognize your behavior has an impact on those around you.